nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     <em style="color:#CC5500">Figure 29.
 UI and Logic Component Interactions for AddVisit Command </em>
 </p>

-Step 1: User inputs `addvisit 1 ` command to add to the first patient's profile.
+Step 1: User inputs `addvisit 1` command to add to the first patient's profile.

-Step 2: User input is parsed to return a `AddVisitCommand` object is returned.
+Step 2: User input is parsed to return a `AddVisitCommand` object.

 Step 3: The `AddVisitCommand#execute` method is called and the patient whose visitation to be added to is returned in a `CommandResult` object.